 When should you use the service?

-- If you have a minor injury and need advice or medicine to treat yourself at home
+- If you have a minor injury and need advice or medicine to care for yourself at home

 - If you start feeling unwell and want advice or medicine to treat yourself at home before it gets worse

 However, did you know that pharmacies do more than just dispense medicine?
 They also provide many other services, including:

 Help with minor ailments, illnesses and injuries ↓

 Your Pharmacist can give you advice and information on a range of common conditions and minor injuries such as:

 - aches and pains